awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 + If you specify the optional `Seconds` field, its value can be 0 \(zero\)\.
 For example: `cron(0 */30 * * * ? *)`

 **Note**
-For an association that collects metadata for Systems Manager Inventory, we recommend using a rate expression\.
+For an association that collects metadata for Inventory, a capability of AWS Systems Manager, we recommend using a rate expression\.

 The following table presents cron examples for associations using the required six fields\.